openconfig/reference/rpc/gnmi/gnmi-specification.md

 the `Notification` message MUST have the path of the node that has been removed appended to it.

-Explicit deletion is always required to signify the removal of a leaf that is no longer present on a target device regardless of subscription mode.
-Otherwise, the existence could be ambiguous and indistinguishable from other types of faults.
+Explicit deletion is required to signify the removal of a leaf that is no longer present on a target device in ON-CHANGE subscription mode, and optional in SAMPLE subscription mode.

 Additionally, deletes are not required to be per-leaf and can be at an intermediate branch that applies to a multitude of leaves, e.g. when removing a logical interface